 Who Should Carry Umbrella Insurance?

 While you may be thinking, "I don't have millions to lose, what's the point of umbrella insurance?" such policies are even more important for those with moderate incomes.
-Lawsuit judgements do not take ability to pay into consideration.
+Lawsuit judgments do not take ability to pay into consideration.
 A single car accident could cost hundreds of thousands of dollars in attorney fees and lawsuit awards.

 Some people are at greater risk of lawsuit, however, and the extra insurance protection provided by an umbrella insurance policy could greatly benefit them:

 - Professional consultants

 It's strongly recommended that you discuss your risks with a qualified insurance agent to determine the level of umbrella insurance that would fit your needs.

 For the extra liability protection that umbrella insurance offers, you may find it surprisingly affordable.

 The average quote from insurance providers for a $1 million umbrella insurance policy is $150 to $300 annually — a relatively low price for the peace of mind and security it provides.

 Most insurance companies offer umbrella policies in $1 million dollar increments, and some offer plans in $5 million and even $10 million increments.
 It is also worth pointing out that doubling the policy limit to $2 million will not usually double the premium quote.

 The last thing you want to worry about as you face a lawsuit is whether or not you can afford your legal fees or if you will have anything left when the verdict comes back.
 The peace of mind that an umbrella insurance policy provides allows you to stay focused on moving forward.